Lab-Work/TEC_COF/readme.txt

 - The soft queue limit only applies in the current scenario, where a soft queue limit is only applied in the downstream link.
 - The applyEntropy only supports on ramp junctions for now.
 - currently plotting the hard queue and soft queue for visualization only works for the merge and onrampjunc.

+AIMSUN bugs:
+1. API for getting the unit used in AIMSUN is not functioning.
+It always gives metric.
+2. When using API, the first time running the replication does not work.
+3. The speed of vehicles decreases as the flow increases even if it is still in free flow.
+From 110 to 80 km/h
+4. If the detector is placed close to the exit of the network, then it could not count accurately due to the discretization of vehicle trajectory steps.